 While depression and burnout share many symptoms, they differ in cause and severity.
 Many symptoms overlap between the two, such as a lack of energy, difficulty focusing and not feeling hopeful about the future.

-If you can notice the distinct phases of burnout, you can stop the downward spiral before it becomes an illness.
+If you are capable of noticing the distinct phases of burnout, you can stop the downward spiral before it becomes an illness.

 When depression enters the equation, the results can be debilitating.
 Decision-making abilities become clouded, communication skills falter, and the capacity to inspire and the ability to guide teams and seek solutions wanes.